YAA and NCAS affiliation status of clubs 2023-2024

 Data Protection Act agreement form

-The Grand National Archery Society (GNAS) aims to ensure that all people, irrespective of their age, gender, ability, race, nationality, religion, ethnic origin, creed, colour, social status or sexual orientation, have a genuine and equal opportunity to participate in archery at all levels and in all roles.
+Archery GB aims to ensure that all people, irrespective of their age, gender, ability, race, nationality, religion, ethnic origin, creed, colour, social status or sexual orientation, have a genuine and equal opportunity to participate in archery at all levels and in all roles.
 That is, as a beginner, participant or performer, and as a coach, official, manager, administrator, employee or spectator; with respect, integrity, justice, democracy and fairness at all levels, within their area of control or influence; subject to the Laws of the Country in force at the time.

-It is the aim of the GNAS to ensure that all present and potential members/employees of GNAS receive fair treatment and to provide all its services in a way that is fair to everyone.
+It is the aim of Archery GB to ensure that all present and potential members/employees of Archery GB receive fair treatment and to provide all its services in a way that is fair to everyone.

-It is also the aim of the GNAS in its relationships with its members/employees and in the provision of its services, not to disadvantage any individual by imposing any conditions or requirements that cannot be fully justified.
+It is also the aim of Archery GB in its relationships with its members/employees and in the provision of its services, not to disadvantage any individual by imposing any conditions or requirements that cannot be fully justified.

-In pursuance of this policy, the GNAS may take special measures/positive action in favour of any group that is currently under represented in its membership, representative bodies or workforce.
+In pursuance of this policy, Archery GB may take special measures/positive action in favour of any group that is currently under represented in its membership, representative bodies or workforce.

-In this GNAS recognises its legal obligations of the following acts:
+In this Archery GB recognises its legal obligations of the following acts:

 Race Relations Act 1976